How to Import PST to Shared Mailbox Office 365 Effortlessly?

 • Download Template -: Downloads a template for creating a CSV file.

-Select the suitable method for adding users.
+Select the suitable method according to your requirements.

 upload pst to shared mailbox in o365

-Step 8.
-The list of source users is displayed on the screen.
+8. The list of source users is displayed on the screen.
 You can search for a specific mailbox and select that user for data import.
 Use the Show Selected toggle bar to display only the selected users, facilitating selective data import.

 upload pst to shared mailbox

-Step 9.
-Now, users need to add destination user accounts.
+9. Now, users need to add destination user accounts.
 You have two options for this:

-• User List Template -: Provides a sample CSV file for manually adding source users.
+• User List Template – Provides a sample CSV file for manually adding source users.

 Template Download